- No.1 - The deal is too good to be true

 Make sure that you sign the lease before moving in and trusting the landlord.

 The terms of the lease, the limits of the occupancy, and any other policies pertaining to your house should be clearly stipulated.

-And ensure that there is clarity on who is in charge of maintenance and the reasons that are given for the landlord to be inside your home at any given time.
+Also, ensure that there is clarity on who is in charge of maintenance and the reasons that are given for the landlord to be inside your home at any given time.